codenothing/Nlint/README.md

  - Download and extract Nodelint into a path of your choice

- -a) Move the jslint bin file into your path, and change the require path to the correct Nodelint/index.js path
+ - a) Move the jslint bin file into your path, and change the require path to the correct Nodelint/index.js path

-	b) Add the alias to your bashrc file: alias jslint='node /path/to/Nodelint/cli.js -vp "$@"'
+ - b) Add the alias to your bashrc file: alias jslint='node /path/to/Nodelint/cli.js -vp "$@"'

  - Source your bashrc file, and your good to go.